 - If, at the conclusion of its investigation, Pacific determines that Improper Activity has occurred, Pacific will take effective remedial action equal to the severity of the offence.
 This action may include disciplinary action against the accused party up to and including termination, and reporting to police and/or regulatory authorities.

 - Pacific acknowledges that those who file reports need to be assured that their report has been properly addressed.
-Accordingly, subject to any legal constraints, Pacific will provide the complainant with appropriate information about the outcome of any investigation within a reasonable period of time (except in cases where the report was filed anonymously).
+Accordingly, subject to any legal constraints, Pacific will provide the complainant with appropriate information about the outcome of any investigation within a reasonable period (except in cases where the report was filed anonymously).

 - All documents related to the reporting, investigation, and enforcement of this Policy will be kept in accordance with Pacific’s applicable policies and applicable law.